 Up to eight levels of VLAN can be inserted in the frame.
-Up to four levels of VLAN can be inserted when the interface bit rate is 400 Gbps.
+Up to four levels of VLAN can be inserted when the interface bit rate is 200 Gbps or 400 Gbps.
 The number of VLAN fields is selected through the Level count drop-down menu, and each level is set up individually.